mashingan/nim-etc/readme.md

 The same example with [crud_web](#crud_web) which adapted to newer Jester's version and using Nim 0.19.0 which initialize `string` and `seq` to not `nil`

+## downloadmanga
+Various implementation of webscraping and getting the file in the page.
+The detail can be found [here](./downloadmanga/readme.md).

 ## front-end-karax
 Experiment with [Karax](https://github.com/pragmagic/karax).
 Additional information can be read [here](./front-end-karax/readme.md)